batman084/DiceRoll/README.md

   * Primitive Data Types
   * 2D Arrays
   * Array Lists
+  * Itteration

 ## Unit -> Mini Game usage
 Unit | Mini Game Usage | Example
 ---- | --------------- | -------
-Primative Types 20% | Mini Games uses integer and boolean types | MainMenu.java uses boolean types in while loop and switch cases use integer types
+Primative Types 15% | Mini Games uses integer and boolean types | MainMenu.java uses boolean types in while loop and switch cases use integer types
 Using Objects 15% | Mini Games is using multiple Objects and String (non-primitive data type) | We call objects of the different mini-game classes in MainMenu.java
 Boolean Expression and Control statement 40% | Mini Games uses if and switch/case | We use control expressions like "if" and "switch/case" to control how the code runs.
 We also use boolean expressions to make sure that the code runs until the user says no.
 Writing Classes  10% | Mini Games defines RockPaperScissors, DiceRoll, CoinFlip, and MainMenu | We have different classes for each mini-game so that our code is modular and easier to edit
 Arrays 10% | Mini Games uses arrays in multiple places | We use arrays in DiceRoll.java and in RockPaperScissors.java to get a random case.
 2D Arrays 2.5% | Mini games uses 2D arrays the coin flip animation | We use arrays in CoinFlip.java for holding the strings that contain the ASCII art for the dice.
 Array Lists 2.5% | Mini games uses array lists to store the number of rolls you do | We use array lists in DiceRoll.java to store the number of dice rolls that you have so that they can all be printed out at the end.
+Iteration 5% | Mini games uses iteration for our main loops and our main files | We use iteration in MainMenu.java to go through all of our posibilities through if/else, while, and switch/case loops.

 ### Project Credits
 Contributor | GitHub Link